Table of Contents

 So as not to interrupt the concentration of others, you should wait until after class to ask about any words or instructions you don’t understand.

-Proper breathing is very important.
+Proper breathing is very important in yoga.
 The traditional breath is called “ujjayi”.
 It is an audible breath and a slow, even inhale and exhale through the nose.
 Spark People explains that focusing on the sound and rhythm of the breath will help calm the mind and build endurance, especially during difficult poses.
-Because breathing is essential, you shouldn’t do a pose if you can’t maintain proper breathing.
+Because breathing is essential to yoga, you shouldn’t do a pose if you can’t maintain proper breathing.

-Instructors are trained to adjust students’ postures to keep them in proper alignment during poses.
+Yoga instructors are trained to adjust students’ postures to keep them in proper alignment during poses.
 If you are not comfortable with being touched, let your instructor know before class begins.
-Class ends with meditation, first in the lotus pose, and then transitions to Savasana, the corpse pose where you lie on your back, arms at your sides and palms facing up, and relax.
+Yoga class ends with meditation, first in the lotus pose, and then transitions to Savasana, the corpse pose where you lie on your back, arms at your sides and palms facing up, and relax.
 Savasana is an important part of yoga.

 Focus on Your Mind and Body

 Yoga uses your own body weight instead of machines or free weights to target arms, legs, glutes, the back, and the core.
 The placement of your hands and feet are critical to holding the correct posture.
-There are many types, and the intensity of the work-out depends on which type of yoga you choose.
+There are many types of yoga and the intensity of the work-out depends on which type of yoga you choose.

 The core is the center of our bodies and almost every move we make involves the core.
 You are less likely to suffer an injury if you have a strong core.